i2ptuber/itubep/README.md

 # ITubeP

-> ⚠️ **Work in progress.** The project is under active development, breaking changes can happen at any time, and some functionality is rough or incomplete.
-Use at your own risk — bug reports and PRs are welcome.

 A YouTube-like service running on top of the [I2P](https://geti2p.net/) network, with no centralized video hosting — delivery happens over BitTorrent (via `i2psnark`), while the site only stores metadata (channels, video manifests, search index).

 ## Concept and architecture